menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

   connect to a ISC Kea DHCP server.

 Use proxy server.
   If you are adding a Microsoft or a Cisco DHCP server you can specify the location of the DHCP Server Controller by clicking the Use proxy server checkbox and entering the DNS name or IP Address of the machine running the DHCP Server controller.
 This option allows the system to connect to DHCP servers in different forests where a cross-forest trust does not exist.
-It also allows a non-Windows version of Men & Mice Central to manage Microsoft DHCP servers.
+It also allows a non-Windows version of Men&Mice Central to manage Microsoft DHCP servers.

 2. Click OK.
 You are connected to the server.
 Once connected, the name of the newly added server displays under DHCP Servers in the Object Section.
 (You may need to click the plus (+) sign next to DHCP Servers to see it.)